-In addition to required vaccinations, Health Services strongly encourages students to receive immunizations for bacterial meningitis and hepatitis B. Immunization – combined with practicing basic health behaviors such as getting sufficient sleep, eating well, not drinking large amounts of alcohol and avoiding sharing eating/drinking utensils – can significantly reduce students’ risk of contracting these serious and potentially fatal diseases.
+In addition to required vaccinations, Health Services strongly encourages students to receive immunizations for seasonal influenza, bacterial meningitis and hepatitis B. Immunization – combined with practicing basic health behaviors such as getting sufficient sleep, eating well, not drinking large amounts of alcohol and avoiding sharing eating/drinking utensils – can significantly reduce students’ risk of contracting these serious and potentially fatal diseases.
 Students who have not received these immunizations from their PCPs can get these vaccinations at Health Services.
 Vaccination for meningitis must be pre-ordered and pre-paid.
 (Note: if you are looking for a copy of your immunizations/health history, please go here.)
 Other vaccinations are available via Health Services and may also require an additional fee to be paid by the student.

 Back to Top

 Health Services has an in-house laboratory to assist in the diagnosis and treatment of some of the more common illness.
 Many types of testing are included as part of your Student Health Fee.
 More extensive blood and other laboratory tests are available through outside labs; some testing requires an additional fee to be paid by the student (either out of pocket or through use of your private health insurance).